sivapraveen-s/Shell-Scripting/README.md

 ### Shell Prompt

-The Prompt, $ which is called the 'command prompt', is issued by the shell.
+The Prompt, $ which is called the **command prompt**, is issued by the shell.
 While the Prompt is Displayed, you can type a command

 Shell reads the input from the command Line, when the user press 'Enter'.
 It Determines the command you want executed by looking at the first word of the input.
 A Word is a unbroken set of character.
 Spaces and Tabs are the Seperate Words.
 All the seperate commands are followed by Spaces -or- Tab's